digital-asset/daml/language-support/hs/bindings/examples/nim-console/demo.md

     Alice> show
     - Match-1: (--iiiiiii--ii--iii--), Charlie to move.

-## 10. Alice tries to make a move when it is not her turn (rejected)
+## 11. As Alice, try to make a move when it isn't her turn (rejected)

     Alice> move 1 2 1
     command rejected by ledger:... requires controllers: Charlie, but only Alice were given...

-Important to note: The ledger-app has blindly submitted the move from the player.
-The check and rejection is performed entirely by the ledger, not the ledger-app.
-The game logic is contained solely in the Daml Nim model.
+Important to note: The ledger app has blindly submitted the move from the player.
+The check and rejection is performed entirely by the ledger, not the ledger app: the game logic is contained solely in the DAML model.

 We also see the rejection in the terminal where we are running the sandbox.

-## 11. Alice tries to accept the game she offered to Bob (rejected)
+## 12. As Alice, try to accept the game she offered to Bob (rejected)

     Alice> accept 2
     command rejected by ledger:...User abort: acceptor not an offeree...

 As before, the ledger ensures the legal workflow.
 There are no special checks in the app.

-## 12. Charlie tries to make an illegal move (rejected)
+## 13. As Charlie, try to make an illegal move (rejected)

     Charlie> move 1 4 1
     command rejected by ledger...
 User abort: no such pile.